promiseve/promiseekpo.github.io/_publications/2010-10-01-paper-title-number-2.md

 the safety-critical related failures of LLMs, we hope to further inform the public of the degree of reliability of these models and guide their use.'
 date: 2023-06-13
-venue: 'Princeton University ProQuest Dissertations Publishing'
+#ßvenue: 'Princeton University ProQuest Dissertations Publishing'
 paperurl: 'https://drive.google.com/file/d/198B-qd--Z1NGEOXJ4hDWvt8rAkGTSi-u/view?usp=sharing'
 citation: 'P. O. Ekpo, "Investigating Persuasiveness in Large Language Models."
 Order No. 30491408, Princeton University, United States -- New Jersey, 2023.'
 ---